-When you have a dispute with someone about your children and you have been unable to resolve it through discussion, it can help to ask a qualified independent third party to make a decision for you.
+When you have a dispute with someone (such as an ex-partner, parent) about your children and you aren’t able to resolve it through discussion, it can help to ask a qualified independent person (an arbitrator) to make a decision for you.

 Arbitration does just that – it’s like a personal court available at your convenience.

-The arbitrator listens to the evidence, hearsthe arguments on each side and then makes an independent decision about what is best for your children.
-That decision is intended to be binding and can easily be made into a court order.
+The arbitrator listens to the evidence, hears from each side and makes an independent decision about what is best for your children.
+That decision is intended to be binding and can easily be made into a court order to ensure it happens.

-Arbitration is quicker, less formal, less stressful and will probably save you a great deal of money compared to going to court.
+Why Arbitration instead of taking them to court?
+Arbitration is quicker, less formal, less stressful, can work flexibly to suit your schedule and will probably save you a great deal of money compared to going to court.

-The role of an arbitrator is similar to that of a judge, though the procedures can be less formal, conducted remotely and the arbitrator will be an expert in that particular area of work.
+An arbitrator is similar to a judge, though the procedures can be less formal, conducted remotely and the arbitrator will be an expert in family law.

 When you have a dispute with someone about your children and you have been unable to resolve it through discussion, it can help to ask a qualified independent person to make a decision for you instead of waiting to go to Court.
 This Arbitrator hearsthe evidence and the arguments on each side then make an independent decision (Determination) about what is best for your children.
 That decision is intended to be binding and can easily be made into an enforceable court order.
 Family arbitration uniquely focuses on the best interests for children involved and often requires specialist training to deal with the sensitive issues to be resolved.